-6. In the USTA League Adult Division, dynamic ratings will be calculated at regular intervals for all participants during local league competition, at the end of the local league season, and either during, or at the end of, District/Area through Sectional Championships.

-USTA SoCal will run dynamic calculations after each round of Sectional Championships.
-Timing will be determined based on competition format.

-- 7. At the USTA League Adult Division National Championships, players will continue to generate dynamic ratings through their last match played, but there will be no NTRP Dynamic Disqualifications at National Championships. - 8.
-After the USTA League Adult Division National Championships, year-end NTRP published levels will be calculated using USTA NTRP Computer Rating System Procedures approved by the USTA League Committee. - 9.
+- 6. In the USTA League Adult and Mixed National Championship Advancing Divisions, dynamic ratings will be calculated at regular intervals for all participants during local league competition, at the end of the local league season, and either during, or at the end of, District/Area through Sectional Championships. - USTA SoCal will run dynamic calculations after each round of Sectional Championships.
+Timing will be determined based on competition format. - 7.
+At the USTA League Adult and Mixed National Championships, players will continue to generate dynamic ratings through their last match played, but there will be no NTRP Dynamic Disqualifications at National Championships. - 8.
+After the USTA League Adult and Mixed National Championships, year-end NTRP published levels will be calculated using USTA NTRP Computer Rating System Procedures. - 9.
 In the USTA League Mixed Division, an NTRP level will be calculated for participants who play in that Division exclusively.
 Year-end ratings will be based on the final dynamic rating generated from local league and championship level competition unless the player has a valid Computer (C) rating from a previous year.